ryan-p-randall/ryan-p-randall.github.io/_posts/2015-06-21-reveal-js-hack-library-school.md

 modified: 2016-04-05T23:59:05-06:00
 categories:
 excerpt: Are you looking for a good alternative to PowerPoint or Keynotes?
 Here's a Hack Library School post about an excellent free &amp; open source one!
-tags: [hack library school, presentations, tech tools, pedagogy, critical theory]
+tags: [hack library school, presentations, tech tools, pedagogy, critical theory, a11y / accessibility]
 image:
   feature:
   thumb: